-No comments were received during the initial commentary period of February 11, 2024 through February 28, 2024 or at the first public hearing.
-In light of that, the creation of the Annual Action Plan for 2024 relied on comments submitted for the creation of the Consolidated Plan, which emphasized the need for infrastructure, public facilities and affordable housing.
+No comments were received during the initial comment opportunity at the first public meeting on February 12, 2025.
+At the second public meeting, on June 4, 2025, public comment was received that the city had a housing crisis and that more support was needed for lower income residents to access health needs.
+In light of that, the creation of the Annual Action Plan for 2025 relied on the feedback provided of community support needs, and comments previously submitted for the creation of the substantial amendment to Consolidated Plan, which emphasized the need for infrastructure, public facilities and affordable housing.